Lee Kershaw

-Lee Kershaw (born 2 May 1999) is an English professional rugby league footballer who plays as a er for Hull Kingston Rovers in the Super League.
+Lee Kershaw (born 2 May 1999) is an English professional rugby league footballer who last played as a er for Hull Kingston Rovers in the Super League.

 He has previously played for Wakefield Trinity and London Broncos in the Super League.
 He has spent time on loan at Oldham in League 1 and the Championship, and at Castleford Tigers in the Super League.

 Background

 Kershaw was born in Bradford, West Yorkshire, England.

 He played rugby union as a junior for Bingley and West Yorkshire, before moving into playing league for the Eastmoor Dragons and Keighley Albion.

 Career

 Wakefield Trinity

 In 2019, Kershaw made his Super League début for Trinity against the Leeds Rhinos.

 Kershaw played 17 matches for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.